 "Friend a yours, was he?
 Mebbe you need another friend for the night?"

 "He's dead," I said, bluntly.

-"Ah well, can't help you then, less you'd be wanting a drink?"
+"Ah, well, can't help you then, less you'd be wanting a drink?"

 I ordered a brandy and sat at an empty table towards the rear of the saloon.
-I began to brood on the foolishness of seeking to discover something of those five missing days, given that Moran, who knew the city better than I, had been unable to learn anything.
-Such introspection has a wearying effect on the soul and it was in such a mood that I sat and drank alone for the best part of two hours.
+I began to brood on the foolishness of seeking to discover something of those five missing days, given Moran, who knew the city better than I, had been unable to learn anything.
+Such introspection has a wearying effect on the soul, and it was in such a mood that I sat and drank alone for the best part of two hours.

 A quiet, yet insistent voice drew me out of my reverie.
-I looked up and saw that the saloon had emptied somewhat.
+I looked up and saw the saloon had emptied somewhat.
 A young woman—not much more than a girl, really—stood beside my table.
 Her eyes were large and dark, her skin unnaturally pale.
 Beneath it, I could see the beauty that—in spite of her youth—disease, or life itself, had robbed her of.

 "I'm sorry," I said, not unkindly, "but I have no desire for company."